Public API

 GreedyScheduler (aka :greedy)

 A greedy dynamic scheduler.
-The elements of the collection are first put into a Channel and then dynamic, non-sticky tasks are spawned to process the channel content in parallel.
+The elements are put into a shared workqueue and dynamic, non-sticky, tasks are spawned to process the elements of the queue with each task taking a new element from the queue as soon as the previous one is done.

 Note that elements are processed in a non-deterministic order, and thus a potential reducing function must be commutative in addition to being associative, or you could get incorrect results!